Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Introduction

 \section{Introduction}

-Recent years have seen a proliferation of \textit{edge devices}, i.e., streamlined computing devices that provide an entry point to the individual instruments they are near.
+Recent years have seen a proliferation of \textit{edge devices}, i.e., streamlined computing devices that provide an entry point to the individual instruments in their vicinity.
 Modern infrastructure includes a wide range of such devices, from smart residential thermostats to industrial smart grid meters.
 These devices, along with wearable healthcare devices and content delivery systems, are motivating a push of computation beyond the walls of high-performance (HPC) and cloud computing (CC) facilities onto the edge devices themselves.
 Consider, as an example, the benefits of enabling smart power grid devices to operate autonomously when the central operator is disabled due to a natural disaster or cyber-physical attack.
-The capabilities provided by edge computing environments to operate without a single point of failure or on data in-situ is very appealing to many real-time system operators.
+The capability provided by edge computing environments to operate without a single point of failure or on data in-situ is appealing to real-time system operators.
 Unfortunately, the benefits of edge computing cannot be realized before the inherent unreliability of edge devices is addressed.
 Modern scientific computing algorithms typically assume that data will not be corrupted as the algorithm is executed.
 HPC and CC platforms provide such data integrity by utilizing fault management techniques.
 Checkpointing and redundant computation are cornerstones of fault management techniques in HPC and CC, and are an integral part of n-modular redundancy \cite{canal}, n-version programming \cite{mukwevho}, majority voting \cite{canal}, and redundant cloud servers \cite{mukwevho} techniques.
 The frequency of checkpointing is typically chosen to avoid restarting from a checkpoint created long before the fault occurs while keeping the cost of synchronization and storage reasonable.
 Similarly, the amount of redundancy is typically chosen to avoid having all redundant entities experience a fault at the same time while keeping the cost of storage and flops reasonable.
-Thus, flop and storage limitations, along with heterogeneity of devices, can make checkpointing and redundancy approaches too expensive for practical use in edge computing environments.
+Thus, checkpointing and redundancy are not practical for edge computing environments where synchronization is typically expensive, and data storage and/or flops are limited.